HealthLinkBC File #42, October 2013

 What is radon?

-Radon is a colourless, odorless radioactive gas that is released naturally from traces of uranium in soil and rock.
-It can be found in varying levels around the world.
+Radon is a colourless, odourless radioactive gas that is released from the breakdown of uranium that occurs naturally in rock, soil, and groundwater.

 How is radon measured?

-Radon sampling has been conducted in more than 22 B.C. communities to monitor radon levels and to identify radon-prone areas.
+Radon sampling has been conducted in more than 22 B.C. communities to monitor radon concentrations and to identify radon-prone areas of the province.

-Sampling results show that in the Interior and east of the Coast Mountain Range, anywhere from 5 to 40 per cent of dwellings may have radon levels of more than 200 Bq/m3, depending on the community.
-Elevated levels of radon are less likely in B.C.'s Coastal Regions.
+Sampling results in the Interior and east of the Coast Mountain Range showed that between 5 to 40 per cent of dwellings may have radon levels of more than 200 Bq/m3, depending on the community.
+Elevated levels of radon were also found in the North.
+Coastal regions had fewer dwellings over 200 bq/m3.

 Should I get my home tested?

 Newer dwellings that are tightly sealed tend to have higher radon levels.
-In homes with more than one floor, radon levels are often about twice as high in the basement as on the main floor.
+In general, radon concentrations tend to be highest in the lowest levels of a building, including basements.

-The only one way to be absolutely sure of the concentration of radon gas in your home is to have your home tested.
-B.C. residents are encouraged to have their homes tested, especially those homes that are in the interior of the province.
+The only way to be absolutely sure of the concentration of radon in your home is to test.
+Those living in Interior and Northern communities in B.C. are especially encouraged to test their homes for radon.

 How do I get my home tested?